gprMax/gprMax/docs/source/comparisons_analytical.rst

 Analytical comparisons
 **********************

-This section presents comparisons between analytical and modelled solutions.
+This section presents comparisons between analytical solutions and modelled solutions using gprMax.

 Hertzian dipole in free space
 =============================